Don't Cha: Live performances

 The Pussycat Dolls also performed "Don't Cha" at the Doll Domination Tour (2009).
 Maureen Ellis of the Evening Times said that the "high-energy encore of 'Don't Cha' and 'When I Grow Up' ensured the Dolls reigned supreme."

 On November 30, 2019, the Pussycat Dolls reunited on The X Factor: Celebrity finale, marking their first live performance together in a decade and performed a medley of "Buttons", "When I Grow Up", "Don't Cha", and "React".
 Shortly after, British media regulator Ofcom received 400 complaints from viewers who criticized band's revealing outfits and provocative choreography.
 On February 22, 2020, the group appeared on series sixteen of Ant & Dec's Saturday Night Takeaway, and performed "Don't Cha as part of a medley with "Buttons", "Beep" and "React".
-The performance was set within the context of a comedy sketch where they poked fun at the controversy that aroused following their The X Factor: Celebrity.
-As part of the performance, a TV test card flashed up on screen from ITV reading "we're sorry for the disruption... we're working hard to fix the issue and will return to normal family-friendly, not at all sexy, uncontroversial programming soon."
+The performance was set within the context of a comedy sketch where they poked fun at the controversy that aroused following their The X Factor: Celebrity performance.
+As part of the performance, a TV test card flashed up on screen from ITV reading "we're sorry for the disruption… we're working hard to fix the issue and will return to normal family-friendly, not at all sexy, uncontroversial programming soon."
 The test card was revealed to be a backdrop which the group jumped through.

 Cover versions

 American singer Colbie Caillat performed "Don't Cha" throughout her US tour in support of her second studio album, Breakthrough (2009).
 In 2019, Ezra Miller's band, Sons of an Illustrious Father, recorded their own version of "Don't Cha" with the intent to "ridicule and invert" the heterosexual nature of the tune.
 The accompanying music video was filmed in an empty warehouse where the band members are dressed in black leotards and are dancing against dim, colorful neon lights.

-In 2006, "Weird Al" Yankovic covered part of the song as part of one of his polka parodies, Polkarama.
+In 2006, "Weird Al" Yankovic covered part of the song as part of one of his polka parodies, "Polkarama" from Straight Outta Lynwood.

+The song was used in the 2011 film Gnomeo & Juliet.